erpc-io/eRPC/README.md

  * Scalability: 12000 or more RPC sessions per server
  * End-to-end congestion control
  * Nested RPCs, and long-running background RPCs
- * Support for UDP (PFC is recommended), InfiniBand, or RoCE
+ * Support for UDP (PFC is recommended), InfiniBand, and RoCE
- * A port of [Raft](https://github.com/willemt/raft) as an example, with 5.3 microseconds of client-measured latency.
+ * A port of [Raft](https://github.com/willemt/raft) as an example, with 5.3 microseconds of client-measured latency

 ## Requirements
  * A C++11 compiler, specified in `CMakeLists.txt`. clang and gcc have been